gabrielmaz291/COM3524-team8/README.md

 The location of the water drop is selected inside the **get_water_intervention_matrix()** function.
 This function returns a matrix, where each element that is set to True indicates water being dropped there.

-The frame at which the water gets dropped is stored inside the constants:
+The frame at which the water drop occurs is stored inside these constants:
 - **INCINERATOR_START_WATER_DROP_TIME**
 - **POWER_PLANT_START_WATER_DROP_TIME**

 <div style="display: flex; align-items: flex-start; gap: 1rem;">
   <img src="CAPyle_releaseV2/release/screenshots/README/WaterDrop.png" width="500" style="border-radius: 8px;">
 </div>